Jeffery-Ni/Any_chord_trainer/README.md

   - *Gibberish mode* – compact symbols, e.g. `Cmaj7add9no5` (I don't know how to output corner mark in command lines so good luck reading this).

 - **Flexible tonality system**
-  - “Baby mode” locks everything to **C** so you can focus on chord qualities.
+  - “Baby mode” locks everything to **C** or other tonality you want so you can focus on chord qualities.
   - Full mode randomly chooses from 21 tonality signs (sharps, flats, and mixed-sign ones).

 - **Water reminder** *(optional)*